House cladding cost guide

 Available in a range of materials, both natural and manmade, cladding is commonly used as a weatherproofing measure.
-However, it also increases the property’s insulation, provide fire resistance, and acts as a decoration design choice too.
+However, it also increases the property’s insulation, provides fire resistance, and acts as a decoration design choice too.

 In the USA, cladding is a very popular choice for house exteriors.
 Although it’s not so common in the UK, it’s certainly gaining popularity – mainly due to it being cost-effective.

-Find a cladding expert near you
+Find cladding experts near you

 The total cost of your house cladding will depend on a variety of factors, including: